Andyzhang59/DeepLearningPapers/Readme.md

 1. One weird trick for parallelizing convolutional neural networks
 2. VGG: Very Deep Convolutional Networks for Large-Scale Image Recognition
 3. Inceptions-v1: Going deeper with convolutions
-4. Inceptions-v2: Batch Normalization Accelerating Deep Network Training by Reducing Internal Covariate Shift
+4. Inceptions-v2: Batch Normalization Accelerating Deep Network Training by Reducing Internal Covariate Shift <a name="bn"></a>
 5. Inceptions-v3: Rethinking the Inception Architecture for Computer Vision
 6. Inceptions-v4: Inception-ResNet and the Impact of Residual Connections on Learning
 7. ResNet: Deep Residual Learning for Image Recognition